linkerd/linkerd-examples/gob/k8s/README.md

 #### Canary ####

 For the sake of the demo, we need to generate some load on the site.
-To do so, the _reqz_ package can easily be launched as a one-off task
+To do so, [slow_cooker](https://github.com/BuoyantIO/slow_cooker) can easily be launched as a one-off task with:
-with:

 ```
-:; kubectl run --image=gobsvc/reqz:v0 reqz -- "http://$GOB_HOST/gob?limit=10&text=buoyant"
+:; kubectl run --image=buoyantio/slow_cooker:1.1.0 slow-cooker -- "-qps 200 http://$GOB_HOST/gob?limit=10&text=buoyant"
-deployment "reqz" created
 ```

 Going to the admin page (at `$GOB_HOST:9990/`), we should see